10 Cognitive Stimulation Exercises for Adults

 8. Categorization and Sorting Tasks

-• Classifying animals by habitat or diet
+• Classifying a list of animals by habitat, diet, or evolutionary class

 Categorization and Sorting Tasks